scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 .. tip::

    They all depend on :mod:`numpy`, but are mostly independent of each other.
-The standard way of importing Numpy and these Scipy modules is::
+The standard way of importing NumPy and these SciPy modules is::

     >>> import numpy as np